-Full-time students can also apply for a maintenance loan from the Government to help with living costs.
+Full-time and part-time students can also apply for a maintenance loan from the Government to help with living costs.
 This is paid into your bank account at the start of each term.
-The amount of maintenance loan you can borrow depends on your circumstances, including your household income, what year of study your are in, and where you live and study.
+The amount of maintenance loan you can borrow depends on your circumstances, including your household income, what year of study you are in, and where you live and study.